RewardFlow: Topology-Aware Reward Propagation on State Graphs for Agentic RL with Large Language Models: Further Experiments

 \subsection{Training Until Convergence}

 We continued training the exact same checkpoints of Sokoban from the main experiments for an additional 100 steps (total 200 steps) under identical hyperparameters.
 All methods plateau between 150 and 200 steps, confirming full convergence.
-As shown in Tab~\ref{tab:convergence-training}, RewardFlow’s lead over the strongest baseline grows from +22.6\% at 100 steps to +28.9\% at 200 steps.
-Notably, while baselines improve by at most +18.7\% with the extra budget, RewardFlow gains +22.1\%, showing that its denser credit assignment continues to extract meaningful signal even in later training phases.
+As shown in Tab~\ref{tab:convergence-training}, RewardFlow’s lead over the strongest baseline grows from +26.6\% at 100 steps to +28.9\% at 200 steps.
 These results confirm that our reported advantages are not artifacts of early stopping and remain robust (and even strengthen) under fully converged conditions.